JLanzuisi/Jack-SB/copy-info.md

 publisher's prior consent in any form of binding or cover other than that in which it is published and without a similar condition including this condition being imposed on the subsequent purchaser.

-This book is licenced under Creative Commons CC BY-NC-ND, excluding any elements from other copyrighted works.
-Consult this licence for details
-<https://creativecommons.org/licenses/by-nc-nd/4.0/legalcode>.
-You may make copies
-of this book for non-commercial purposes, in unadapted form, with full attribution.
-No remixed, transformed, or derivative works may be distributed.
-This book is provided without warranty, neither explicit nor implicit.

-This book is published in at least one electronic form under the standard Evolutesix Books pricing model of 'donate what it is worth to you' to ensure the widest possible readership and usefulness.
-Donate via

 </div>